laurenmoos/weird-mario/doc/april_report.md

 We present a collection of blindly pre-selected recent experiments.
 All reported quantities are averaged over a 60-episodes window, with the exception of quantities for 'Large Random Agent Run,' which are averaged over a 180-episodes window.
 We note that in retrospected we overestimated the expected step-count for 6 hours of runtime on our new ML workstation, and consequently the majority of these experiments do not fully display the long-run benefits of combined (pixel + program counter) observation agents over pixel-observation agents.

+We present each plot with and without smoothing, using Tensorboard's native smoothing function.

 ## Setting: Reward 1, Renewing Mushroom
 ## Combined-Observation Agent Long Run (Blue) vs. Random Agent Run (Grey)